brianloveswords/scala3-examples/docs/enums.md

 }

 func main() {
-	x := Spring
+	spring := Spring
-	fmt.Println(x)
+	fmt.Println(spring)

+  // oh no
+  fmt.Println(spring * 10)
 }
 ```

-The opaque type alias `Season` makes this a bit safer, but internally it is
+The opaque type alias `Season` makes this a bit safer, since you can define
+functions that take `Season` and they won't take cannot accept `int`, but
+nothing stops you from doing `int` operations on a `Season` once you do have
+hold of one.
+To the Go compiler, `Season` is an `int` in an ill-fitting
-still an `int64` in disguise.
+disguise.

 In Scala, we would model this data with an `enum`.
 When we do this, we are
 *inventing a whole new type that did not exist before*.
 These are not